adi-a11y/Advancing-into-avalanche/README.md

-Working code of tasks of a course on Avalanche!  # Advancing-into-avalanche
+Working code of tasks of a course on Avalanche!